History of Bo Bichette in Timeline

 In 2016, Bo Bichette represented Brazil in the World Baseball Classic Qualifiers.

-October 5, 2017: Minor League Hitter of the Year
+October 5, 2017: Named Minor League Hitter of the Year

 On October 5, 2017, MLB named Bo Bichette Toronto's Minor League Hitter of the Year.

-In 2017, Bo Bichette represented Brazil at the World Baseball Classic – Qualifier 4.
+In 2017, Bo Bichette represented Brazil at the World Baseball Classic – Qualifier 4 during the offseason.

-In 2018, Bo Bichette played for the Double-A New Hampshire Fisher Cats.
+In 2018, Bo Bichette played for the Double-A New Hampshire Fisher Cats, batting .286 with league-leading statistics in runs and doubles.

-On July 29, 2019, the Blue Jays selected Bo Bichette's contract and promoted him to the major leagues.
-He recorded his first major league hit against Brad Keller of the Kansas City Royals.
+On July 29, 2019, Bo Bichette's contract was selected by the Blue Jays, promoting him to the major leagues, where he recorded his first major league hit.

 2019: MLB Debut

-In 2019, Bo Bichette made his Major League Baseball (MLB) debut.
+In 2019, Bo Bichette made his Major League Baseball debut.

-During the COVID-shortened 2020 season, Bo Bichette batted .301 with five home runs and 23 RBIs in 29 games for the Toronto Blue Jays.
+During the COVID-shortened 2020 season, Bo Bichette batted .301 with five home runs and 23 RBIs in 29 games with the Blue Jays.

-Bo Bichette led the American League in hits with 191 in 2021.
+In 2021, Bo Bichette led the American League in hits with 191.

 September 5, 2022: 3-Home Run Game

-On September 5, 2022, Bo Bichette had a 3-home run game against the Baltimore Orioles, making history with teammate Vladimir Guerrero Jr. as the first pair of teammates to have a 3-home run game in the same season.
+On September 5, 2022, Bo Bichette had a 3-home run game against the Baltimore Orioles, making history with Vladimir Guerrero Jr. as the first teammates with 3-home run games in the same season who also have fathers that played in MLB.

-Bo Bichette led the American League in hits with 189 in 2022.
+In 2022, Bo Bichette led the American League in hits for the second consecutive year, with 189 hits.

 In 2024, Bo Bichette had a batting average of .225 with 70 hits, 4 home runs, and 31 RBIs.

-In May 2025, Bo Bichette committed to rejoin the Brazil national team for the 2026 World Baseball Classic main tournament.
+In May 2025, after Brazil qualified for the 2026 World Baseball Classic, Bo Bichette committed to the team for the main tournament.

 May 31, 2025: 100th Career Home Run